June 24 - Paris Arrival

 Breakfast, Hotel Check Out, Airport Transfer

-Note: Hotel to airport transfer is around 45 minutes.
+Note: Hotel to airport transfer is around 45 minutes by taxi or van.

 Depart Paris, France.
 Arrive Back Home.